ibm-cloud-docs/containers/cs_access_reference.md

 A user with the **Super User** infrastructure access role [sets the API key for a region and resource group](/docs/containers?topic=containers-users#api_key) so that infrastructure actions can be performed (or more rarely, [manually sets different account credentials](/docs/containers?topic=containers-users#credentials)).
 Then, the infrastructure actions that other users in the account can perform is authorized through {{site.data.keyword.cloud_notm}} IAM platform roles.
 You do not need to edit the other users' classic infrastructure permissions.
 Use the following table to customize users' classic infrastructure permissions only when you can't assign **Super User** to the user who sets the API key.
 For instructions to assign permissions, see [Customizing infrastructure permissions](/docs/containers?topic=containers-users#infra_access).
 {: shortdesc}

 Need to check that the API key or manually-set credentials have the required and suggested infrastructure permissions?
-Use the `{[bxcs]} infra-permissions-get` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#infra_permissions_get).
+Use the `ibmcloud ks infra-permissions-get` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#infra_permissions_get).
 {: tip}

 The following table shows the infrastructure permissions that are required to complete groups of common tasks.